 For Play

-I initially wasn’t going to take a play mat as I was trying to travel as light as possible, however, in the end, I felt that it would be useful to have somewhere for the baby to play at each place.
-I’m so glad I took it.
+Something to consider for a European trip is a play mat.
 In Italy, the floors are often hard stone and not ideal for a crawling baby who is learning to stand and walk.
-We took our Marmalade Lion mat which is cushioned and it meant our babe could sit and play comfortably.
-Plus it has a waterproof cover, so even if he vomited etc. on there we could wash it easily and it is handy as a changing station too.
-It folds up in a bag which is great for taking to the beach, parks, anywhere really!
+We took our Marmalade Lion mat on our first big European adventure and it was really handy.
+It is cushioned and it meant our babe could sit and play comfortably.
+Plus it has a waterproof cover, so even if he vomited etc. we could wash it easily.
+It is handy as a changing station too.
+The mat folds up in a bag which is great for taking to the beach, parks, anywhere really!

-- Travel steriliser – either a portable one or reusable bags – these are great as they hardly take up any luggage space.
+- Travel steriliser – these silicone reusable bags are great as they hardly take up any luggage space.

 - Milton tablets if you don’t have access to a microwave or don’t want to bring a steriliser